rbreaves/XPS-13-9343-DSDT/README.md

 ## A05 DSDT Releases

+v0.2.1 - Removed some duplicate references to brightness controls that did not belong.

 v0.2 - Brightness keys now control the display brightness

 v0.1 - Compiled version of DSDT with brightness fix, keys do not work